dogpls/NZ/README.md

-# Website for a friend, used for practing my webdesign
+# Website for a friend, used for practicing my webdesign